grokify/go-nist-sp-800-53/docsrc/rev5/high_uplift/pe.md

 ### PE-18: Location of System Components

-Position system components within the facility to minimize potential damage from {{ insert: param, pe-18_odp }} and to minimize the opportunity for unauthorized access.
+Position system components within the facility to minimize potential damage from physical and environmental hazards that could result in potential damage to system components within the facility are defined; and to minimize the opportunity for unauthorized access.

 Physical and environmental hazards include floods, fires, tornadoes, earthquakes, hurricanes, terrorism, vandalism, an electromagnetic pulse, electrical interference, and other forms of incoming electromagnetic radiation.
 Organizations consider the location of entry points where unauthorized individuals, while not being granted access, might nonetheless be near systems.
 Such proximity can increase the risk of unauthorized access to organizational communications using wireless packet sniffers or microphones, or unauthorized disclosure of information.

-system components are positioned within the facility to minimize potential damage from {{ insert: param, pe-18_odp }} and to minimize the opportunity for unauthorized access.
+system components are positioned within the facility to minimize potential damage from physical and environmental hazards that could result in potential damage to system components within the facility are defined; and to minimize the opportunity for unauthorized access.

 Physical and environmental protection policy